Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Remarks on the Poisson equation with the mixed boundary conditions

-\end{theorem} Moreover, for all Sobolev admissible domains we improve Theorem~\ref{thmDaners} using the following result: \begin{proposition} Let $\Omega$ be a Sobolev admissible domain in $\mathbb{R}^n$ ($n=2$ or $3$), then for all $u\in V(\Omega)$ the following estimate holds
+\end{theorem} Moreover, for all bounded Sobolev admissible domains, we improve Theorem~\ref{thmDaners} using the following result: \begin{proposition} Let $\Omega$ be a bounded Sobolev admissible domain in $\mathbb{R}^n$ ($n=2$ or $3$), then for all $u\in V(\Omega)$ the following estimate holds

 where $C>0$ is a constant depending only on $\Omega$.
 In addition, if $\Omega$ is an $(\varepsilon,\delta)-$domain, then $C>0$ depends only on $\varepsilon$, $\delta$, $n$ and the constant in the Poincar\'e inequality on $V(\Omega)$. \end{proposition} \begin{proof} If $\Omega$ is a Sobolev admissible domain, then by Theorem~\ref{thmsobolembadm}, as $n=2$ or $3$, we have by the Sobolev embedding for $u\in V(\Omega)$